-We can all name at least 1 person who wears the “big shoes.”
+We can all name at least one person who wears the “big shoes.”
 Those who are seen as the boss.
 But, what we really notice is if they are capable of being a leader.

 One thing is certain – assigning and delivering orders isn’t leading your team.
 It’s a part of the job.

 As a leader, are you taking the time out of your week, or day, to understand and know who is on your team?
 As people are hired on as your staff what are doing to know them?
 I can tell you that I am more willing to work with a leader who knows me personally.
 Work takes up a considerable amount of my day (8 hours or more).
 Interacting with someone for that long, and not knowing anything about their personal life, tells your staff you don’t care about them and that they are only their to serve you and the company.

 Once you get past the fantasy phase of starting a new job – the work can become mundane, repetitive, and tiresome.
 That happens, and it’s the leader’s job to recognize it.
 As a leader, you need to connect your staff back to the original reason why they started working for the company.
 You also need to remind them, time and time again, that their role is significant to the success of the company.
 Tell them WHY – not just what.
 Inspire them and rejuvenate their energy!